 The contract requires submission of an annual audit report performed by a Certified Public Accountant.
-The contract also requires the agency to submit to Metro year end reports of the program outcome and a final expenditures report, no more than 45 days after the close of the contract.
+The contract also requires the agency to submit to Metro year-end report of a final expenditures report, no more than 45 days after the close of the contract.

-We reviewed all applicable financial and programmatic reports required by the contract, including audited financial statements.
-Based on our review, the agency complied with all financial and programmatic reporting requirements.
+We reviewed all applicable financial reports required by the contract, including audited financial statements.
+Based on our review, the agency complied with the financial reporting requirements.